 The city invests about $500,000 per year into ensuring the ongoing safety of both the water and the soil at the Reilly site.
 The city undertook this cost because city leaders wanted to do the right thing and ensure that the site was cleaned up and taken care of properly.

 EPA conducts five-year reviews of the site to determine if the remedy for the site still protects people and the environment.
 The reviews identify issues and recommend how to resolve them.
 Five five-year reviews have been done so far: in 1996, 2001, 2006, 2011, with the fifth five-year review in 2016 (provided below).
 Recommended actions have been completed or are in progress, and EPA has determined that the cleanup is still working.

-- Water Treatment Plant 4 (SLP4) was taken out of service at the of 2016 after testing showed that while some volatile organic compounds (VOCs), unrelated to the Reilly site - were being reduced, others were still increasing.
+- Water Treatment Plant 4 (SLP4) was taken out of service at the of 2016 after testing showed that while some volatile organic compounds (VOCs) - unrelated to the Reilly site - were being reduced, others were still increasing.
 The agencies and the city agreed to pump an extra 341 million gallons of water from wells SLP10 and/or SLP15 to make up for the loss of pumping at SLP4.
 That amount is the annual volume of water that the 1986 CD-RAP required to be pumped at well SLP4.
-See under "Current and recent projects" for more information about Water Treatment Plant 4 was returned to service in early 2019.
+Water Treatment Plant 4 was returned to service in early 2019.

 - Fifth Five-Year Review Report for Reilly Tar and Chemical Corp.
 (St. Louis Park Plant) Superfund Site

 Any work that involves digging in contaminated areas of the Reilly site must first be approved by the Minnesota Pollution Control Agency (MPCA) and U.S. Environmental Protection Agency (EPA).
 Work plans must include safe handling of any waste or contaminated soil that’s found and air monitoring to protect workers and nearly residents if waste or contaminated soil is encountered.